Performile1/Performile-Version-1/docs/investors/INVESTOR_MASTER_V1.0.md

 ## 🎯 EXECUTIVE SUMMARY

 ### **The Opportunity**
-Performile is revolutionizing last-mile delivery in the Nordics with a data-driven courier marketplace that optimizes delivery performance through TrustScore technology and dynamic ranking.
+Performile is revolutionizing last-mile delivery globally, starting with the Nordics and Europe, with a data-driven courier marketplace that optimizes delivery performance through TrustScore technology and dynamic ranking.

 ### **Market Size**
 - **TAM:** $50 billion (Global last-mile delivery market)